Matt--/gameOfLife/README.md

 # Game of Life

 Author Matt Stevens.
-Done as a coding exercise to get familiar with Ruby.
-March 2014
+Done as a coding exercise to get familiar with Ruby and C. March 2014

 To run, use the command line.
 Navigate to the directory this file is in and type in;
 ruby gameOfLife.rb

+or for C
+gcc GameOfLife_C.c
+a.out

 ## Pre-requisites

-You need Ruby installed - visit the Ruby programming language website
+You need Ruby and C installed - visit the Ruby and C programming language websites.

 A unix bash style terminal.
 If running Windows you need Cygwin - visit the Cygwin website